edwinhollen/DoReMiServer/readme.md

 6. Set up the database by `vagrant ssh` into the dev box and run `/doremi.sql` using `mysql --host=localhost --user=root --password=123 < doremi.sql` (default credentials as an example). **This will destroy any existing `DoReMi` database.** Re-run this command to reset the database at any time.

+7. Shut down the dev box with `vagrant halt` when finished.